immanueldavid-r/Portfolio/Coffee Shop Sales Analysis/README.md

 *	Weekend vs weekday sales trends.
 * Monthly sales trend.
 *	Key insights and recommendations to make better informed decision making.
+Note: The Result are in both .pptx and .pdf formats